microsoft/fluentui/packages/office-ui-fabric-react/src/components/Modal/docs/ModalDonts.md

 - Don’t overuse Modals.
-In some cases they can be perceived as interrupting workflow, and too many can be a bad user experience.
+Too many can be seen as an interrupting workflow.